SAP-samples/cap-cds-hands-on/exercises/03/README.md

 ## Rework the content of services.cds into the service and persistence layers

-👉 Before making these changes, stop (with `Ctrl-C`) any currently running CAP server (i.e. the server you started with `cds watch`) - this is just so we don't get too many log messages during the restarts that will take place as we create files and edit their content.
+👉 Before making these changes, stop (with `Ctrl-C`) any currently running CAP server (i.e. the server you started with `cds watch` in a previous exercise) - this is just so we don't get too many log messages during the restarts that will take place as we create files and edit their content.

 Examining the content of `services.cds` we see the keywords `service` and `entity`; these logically belong at separate levels, so let's adjust that now.